Skip to main content

 Overview

-The Beaver IoT provides an event bus for communication between various services and integrations within the system.
+The Beaver IoT platform provides an event bus for communication between various services and integrations within the system.
 Developers can subscribe to events to implement their business logic.
-The platform's event bus supports key expression-based event subscriptions for more granular control.
+The platform's event bus supports key expression-based event subscriptions for finer-grained subscriptions.

 Event

-When certain resources on the Beaver IoT platform change, related events (Event) are triggered, and the methods subscribed to these events are activated.
-This forms the foundation of the system's operation.
+When certain resources in Beaver IoT change, related events Event are triggered.
+The methods that subscribe to these events are then executed, forming the basis of the system's operation.

 DeviceEvent

-Represents events related to device metadata, with types (DeviceEvent.EventType) such as: create (CREATED), update (UPDATED), and delete (DELETED).
-These events carry the device that has changed.
-These events are automatically triggered when device metadata is saved, and generally do not require integration developers to send events.
+Represents events related to device metadata.
+The event types (DeviceEvent.EventType) include: Created CREATED, Updated UPDATED, and Deleted DELETED.
+This event carries the device that has changed.
+This event is automatically triggered when device metadata is saved, and generally, integration developers do not need to send this event.

 The payload for DeviceEvent is a Device object.